 Elementary school (ages 5-11)

-Here things start to get even more interesting!
-Your kids are more and more aware (and able to articulate) new thoughts, concepts, insights and experiences all around them.
+Here things get even more interesting when you start homeschooling!
+Your kids are more aware (and able to articulate) new thoughts, concepts, insights and experiences all around them.
 They may also assert more of their independence to you and your ways of thinking.

 Find out your child’s learning style, as well as the different types (or flavors) of homeschooling.
 See what works best for your family.